dashpradeep99/docker-complete-tutorial/0-setup.md

 5. Log in to each instance using the **`ubuntu`** username and ssh key.

+## Join the Chat Room

+We have set up a chat room for the Hands-On Labs.
+Please go to [here](http://app.lets-chat-dceu-hol.nicolaka752c19b5407142b8.svc.tutum.io/#!/).
+Sign up with a new account and join the **dceu** room.

 ## (Optional) Get a Docker Hub account